semicolon-systems/envx/docs/ARCHITECTURE.md

 │  └────────────────┘  └────────────────┘                 │
 │                                                          │
 │  Assumptions:                                            │
-│  ✗ Repository may be leaked/public                      │
+│  X Repository may be leaked/public                      │
-│  ✗ .envx file may be tampered with                      │
-│  ✓ Encryption key remains secret                        │
+│  X .envx file may be tampered with                      │ │  ✔ Encryption key remains secret                        │
-│  ✓ Tampering will be detected (MAC)                     │
+│  ✔ Tampering will be detected (MAC)                     │
 └──────────────────────────────────────────────────────────┘
 ```